Sorry, you need to enable JavaScript to visit this website.

 Budgetary allocations supporting research in the youth field

-Furthermore, there is a government-funded evaluation of its youth-related programs and of policy outcomes.
+In addition to the sociological studies described above, there is a government-funded or co-funded evaluation of the youth-related programmes and policy outcomes.
 Examples of these are:

 • Impact assessment of the National Youth Strategy (2010-2020) carried out in 2018 upon assignment of the Ministry of Youth and Sports;